 I have seen this day after day while working in the gym.
 The women will make their way back to the weight room and they’ll proceed to do dumbbell curls and triceps kickbacks with the little pink dumbbells.
 Or they will stick to group fitness classes and chronic cardio routines because it’s “safe”, “easy”, and non-intimidating.
 This is a recipe for plateaus, frustration, and overuse injuries.

 Most women never pick up enough weight to get a great training effect or know how to structure a balanced strength program that will allow them to see benefits.

-I have coached dozens of women and helped them learn HOW to strength train to improve their physiques, fitness, and confidence.
+I have coached dozens of women in the Strong Body Program and helped them learn HOW to strength train to improve their physiques, fitness, and confidence.
 If you’re one of those women who think you’ll get big and bulky from lifting weights, you need to dismiss that myth right now.

 Get it out of your head right this second: you will NOT look like a body builder if you add regular weight training into your workout routine.
 In fact you may finally just achieve that lean, “toned”, body you are killing yourself over with all that cardio.
 Are you ready to open your mind and try something different?
 Be prepared to impress yourself with results.

 Here are 16 great reasons you should add strength training to your life:

 How To Get A “toned” physique.
 16 Reasons You Want To Strength Train

 1. Get ‘that body’ you really want (Lean, toned muscles; More definition)